 Pink Hope is able to help individuals take charge of their risk and the possibility for them to avoid cancer then becomes a reality.

-Pink Hope Founder Krystal Barter is a preventative cancer activist, speaker and author after she discovered her family’s cancer history was not by chance but due to a gene fault called BRCA1 (the same gene made famous by Angelina Jolie) which predisposes the carrier to breast and ovarian cancer.
-Krystal created the charity from her hospital bed while recovering from her preventative double mastectomy at age 25 (after changes were discovered in her breast tissue) and in 2014 took the final step of having her ovary and fallopian tubes removed to reduce her risk of ovarian cancer.
-Having experienced the isolation and lack of information for at-risk families – Krystal created Pink Hope for women and families like hers, with the goal of ensuring Pink Hope reaches every corner of the country to find every at-risk family.
+Pink Hope Founder Krystal Barter is a preventative cancer activist, speaker and author after she discovered her family’s cancer history was not by chance but due to a gene fault called BRCA1 (the same gene made famous by Angelina Jolie) which predisposes the carrier to a risk of breast and ovarian cancer.
+Krystal created the organisation from her hospital bed while recovering from her preventative double mastectomy at age 25 (after changes were discovered in her breast tissue) and in 2014 took the next step of having her ovary and fallopian tubes removed to reduce her risk of ovarian cancer.
+Having experienced the isolation and lack of information for through her own experience – Krystal created Pink Hope for women and families like hers, with the goal of ensuring Pink Hope reaches every woman and helps them “know their risk and change their future”.

-Pink Hope became a stand alone charity in 2012 and has become a premier preventative health organisation – supporting thousands of at-risk families around the country and enabling the general population to assess and understand their own risk.
+Pink Hope became a stand alone charity in 2012 and has become Australia’s only preventative health organisation – supporting thousands of at-risk families around the country and enabling the general population to assess and understand their own risk.

 Why we need to exist?